irudnyts/irudnyts.github.io/about.md

 * Chapter on [Web scraping in R](https://smac-group.github.io/ds/web-scraping-in-r.html) in *An Introduction to Statistical Programming Methods with R* book

-### MSc Theses
+### Supervised theses

-* Applications of deep learning and computer vision in real estate price estimations, Academic Master thesis of [Ilia Azizi](https://iliaazizi.netlify.app)
+* Applications of deep learning and computer vision in real estate price estimations <br />
+Academic Master thesis of [Ilia Azizi](https://iliaazizi.netlify.app)

 ----